Our response to COVID-19

 Can I change the location or start date of my program?

 Yes.
-From now until the end of 2024, if you have booked onto a GVI program, and you would like to transfer before your program start date, we are offering free transfers to any date or location.
-All transfers are subject to availability.
+From now until the end of 2024, if you have booked onto a GVI program, and you would like to transfer before your program start date, due to COVID-19 concerns or restrictions, we are offering free transfers to any date or location.
+If you are requesting a transfer for reasons other than COVID-19 then standard transfer fees will still apply.
+All transfers are subject to availability and any differences in program fees will be for your account if the program you have selected is more expensive.
 Please see our Flexible Cancellation Policy page for more details.

 What happens if GVI cancels my program?